-OBJECTIVE EXISTING STRATEGIES Explanation Objective 4a Coordinate efforts and regulations among City Adopted City plans and special area plans support historic Comprehensive Plan, Downtown Plan, Cultural Plan, plans, policies, ordinances, and departments preservation.
-Sustainability Plan, etc. Living History Project, Public Art, RESJI, Neighborhood Staff involved with other agencies and in other programs. grants, etc. Historic Preservation Ordinance Standards, enforcement, and inspection regulations.
-Signage, solar and wind energy systems, development Variety of other codes regulate historic preservation. adjacent to landmarks, etc. Objective 4b Facilitate and coordinate preservation efforts with other governmental and community entities Mayor's Design Awards have preservation category City recognition of preservation projects Staff is included in development inquiry meetings Diagning Division staff to education other department Planning Division staff to education other department staff on the importance of preserving historic resources Objective 4c.
-Integrate historic preservation and Historic preservation issues are provided in Sustainability Sustainability Plan references historic preservation environmental sustainability policies Plan Objective 4d.
-Provide clear and predictable City processes Staff is included in development inquiry meetings Planning Division staff to education other department staff on the importance of preserving historic resources Objective 4e.
-Enforce and enhance existing preservation Staff assistance for applicants (development review, programs certificate of appropriateness, landmark nomination, NRHP nomination, building permit process) Ensure the Landmarks Commission continues to be filled by diverse and knowledgeable members Follow-Up Process for Landmark Certificate of Appropriateness projects Annual Report of Certificate of Appropriateness approvals Continue to locally designate new landmarks and historic More local designations will strengthen preservation in districts the City Continue to list eligible properties and districts in NRHP Continue to conduct intensive surveys of the City and Intensive surveys are projects done to inventory and update historic context. research historic properties.
-Historic context statements are written summaries about topics that are important in the history of the City.
-Intensive surveys and context statements are used to evaluate a property's historic significance and eligibility for designation.
+OBJECTIVE EXISTING STRATEGIES Explanation Objective 4a Coordinate efforts and regulations among city i.
+Adopted city plans and special area plans support Comprehensive Plan, Downtown Plan, Cultural Plan, plans, policies, ordinances, and departments historic preservation.
+Sustainability Plan, etc. Living History Project, Public Art, RESJI, Neighborhood ii.
+Staff involved with other agencies and in other programs iii.
+Historic Preservation Ordinance Standards, enforcement, and inspection regulations.
+Signage, solar and wind energy systems, development iv.
+Variety of other codes regulate historic preservation. adjacent to landmarks, etc. Objective 4b Facilitate and coordinate preservation efforts with other governmental and community entities i.
+Mayor's Design Awards have preservation category City recognition of preservation projects ii.
+Staff is included in development inquiry meetings Planning Division staff to education other department staff on the importance of preserving historic resources Objective 4c.
+Integrate historic preservation and environmental sustainability policies i.
+Historic preservation issues are provided in Sustainability Plan Objective 4d.
+Provide clear and predictable city processes i.
+Staff is included in development inquiry meetings Planning Division staff to education other department staff on the importance of preserving historic resources Objective 4e.
+Enforce and enhance existing preservation i.
+Staff assistance for applicants (development review, programs certificate of appropriateness, landmark nomination, NRHP nomination, building permit process) ii.
+Ensure the Landmarks Commission continues to be filled by diverse and knowledgeable members iii.
+Follow-Up Process for Landmark Certificate of Appropriateness projects iv.
+Annual Report of Certificate of Appropriateness approvals v.
+Continue to locally designate new landmarks and More local designations will strengthen preservation in historic districts the city vi.
+Continue to list eligible properties and districts in NRHP vii.
+Continue to conduct intensive surveys of the city and Intensive surveys are projects done to inventory and update historic context. research historic properties.
+Historic context statements are written summaries about topics that are important in the history of the city.
+Intensive surveys and context statements are used to evaluate a property's historic significance and eligibility for designation. viii.
 Staff/administrative approval for specific alteration, repair, and maintenance projects that clearly meet standards for review